netsoc/infrastructure/docs/provisioning.md

     1. Run `lbu status` (or `lbu st` for short) - a big list of files should appear; this is the list of modified files compared to the existing overlay archive
+    2. Run `lbu include /root/.ssh/authorized_keys` to save the SSH public key put in place automatically on boot
-    2. Do `lbu commit` to save the changes (a file `myserver.apkovl.tar.gz` should now be present in `/mnt/lbu`)
+    3. Do `lbu commit` to save the changes (a file `myserver.apkovl.tar.gz` should now be present in `/mnt/lbu/myserver`)
-    3. Re-run `lbu status` - nothing should be listed, this means `lbu` is reading the saved archive and detecting there are no changed files.
+    4. Re-run `lbu status` - nothing should be listed, this means `lbu` is reading the saved archive and detecting there are no changed files.
-    4. Run `ln -sf myserver.apkovl.tar.gz /mnt/lbu/52:54:00:12:34:57.tar.gz`
+    5. Run `ln -sf /mnt/lbu/myserver/myserver.apkovl.tar.gz /mnt/lbu/52:54:00:12:34:57.tar.gz`
        (ensuring to insert the correct hostname and MAC address).
 This will enable the Alpine Linux init script to locate the overlay archive without the hostname on boot.